-Britney Spears Shakes Booty To Get Ex Justin Timberlake’s Attention On Instagram
+Britney Spears Shakes Booty To Get Ex Justin Timberlake's Attention On Instagram

 "Omg she tagged him," another person wrote in a comment that received 870-plus likes.

-“SHE TAGGED HIM SHSKSSJSK,” a third comment read alongside two loudly crying faces and a red heart.
+"SHE TAGGED HIM SHSKSSJSK," a fourth comment read alongside two loudly crying faces and a red heart.

 More than 7,460 comments were left on the video, which received close to 80,000 likes and was viewed more than 1 million times in under 15 hours.

-Britney and Justin have a famously rocky relationship.
-They dated from 1999 until 2002 but dramatically split amid rumors of infidelity, which, per Stuff New Zealand, inspired Justin’s hit “Cry Me A River.”
+Britney and Justin had a famously rocky relationship.
+They dated from 1999 until 2002 but dramatically split amid rumors of infidelity, which, per Stuff New Zealand, inspired Justin's hit "Cry Me a River."

-Britney most recently referenced their split on Instagram in August when she danced to another of her ex’s hits.
-She performed to his 2018 song “Filthy” and described him “a genius.”
+Britney most recently referenced their split on Instagram in August when she danced to another of her ex's hits.
+She performed to his 2018 song "Filthy" and described him as "a genius."

-“I know we had one of the world’s biggest breakups 20 years ago …… but hey the man is a genius!!!!
+"I know we had one of the world's biggest breakups 20 years ago …… but hey the man is a genius!!!!
 Great song JT!!!!
-Pssss if you KNOW WHAT’S GOOD!!!!!!,” she wrote in the caption alongside a winking emoji with its tongue out.
+Pssss if you KNOW WHAT'S GOOD!!!!!!" she wrote in the caption alongside a winking emoji with its tongue out.

 Per Metro, Justin commented with a crying laughing face and several praising hands.